 Font heights are delineated in points. there are 72 points to one inch.
 A 12 point font will take up 1/6 of 1 inch, however 6 lines of 12 point font will be more than an inch in height because of the white space between lines.
 For readability, a sans-serif font between 11 and 15 points is very legible for body text and for someone with normal sight.
 16 points and higher are reserved for headings and titles, but each font appears differently so these values vary.
 If you were printing a large print document, you might start at 14 points for the body and go up to 22 points for titles and headings.

+This is sometimes called leading (rhymes with bedding).
 This refers to the white space between the bottom of one line of text and the top of the next line of letters.
 For spacing, values between 1.2 and 1.5 are easy on the eye for someone reading a document.
-2 lines of spacing is used if you're submitting work to an editor or a class and need someone to write comments in with a pen.
+2 lines of spacing is used if you are submitting work to an editor or a class and need someone to write comments in with a pen.
+Leading can also be indicated as a percentage of the font size.
+For example, a 10 point font with 120% spacing will have 12 points between lines of text.
 I've found that 1.2 to 1.3 works for spacing body text with 1.5 lines being a little too much, but still visually appealing.
 The default in Pages is 1 line which can appear crowded depending on which font is being used.

 - Left aligned: Imagine lining up the left side of each line of text with an invisible ruler.
 The right side of the text will appear ragged as each line will end in a different spot.